 - A space with an interior style that suits your own.
 If at home, don’t forget to get rid of all of the day-to-day clutter like electric fans or socks or dog beds.
 Fill the space with flowers, your favourite things, and just a couple of your favourite people.

-- Enough time (at least one hour for each partner, but longer if you’re rolling with a big crew).
+- Enough time (about one hour for each partner, but longer if you’re rolling with a big crew).
 I’ll be sure to show up right as the finishing touches are being placed, then I'll head on over to your fiancé to spend some time with them too.
-TIP: A great way to maximise my time is to put all of the things aside that I need for the detail shots.
+TIP: A great way to maximize my time is to put all of the things aside that I need for the detail shots.
 The ring, the shoes, the cuff links, the love letters - put it all aside so I can arrange them and swap through quickly.

 - While each of you are getting ready, chances are you’ll be filled with nerves.
 As you won’t have each other for comfort in these moments, consider writing a love letter for your fiance to read before the ceremony.
 It’ll be a nice little keepsake, make for some incredibly emotion-filled images before the ceremony, and help build the excitement in the leadup to the ‘I-do’s’

 What is a first look?
 For couples, this is an opportunity for you and your fiancé to share a private moment without your guests, and allowing me to capture some of the unfolding awe and excitement between you.

 First look's are a really fun opportunity for all of us to put our heads together and get creative, but they’re also so time sensitive.
 Planning is key to make sure that the light’s right and I can be in the right spot to capture the surprise and wonder of the moment.
 When you’re ready, let’s talk about where you’ll each stand, where I’ll be, and how we can tee everything up so the shot is absolutely perfect.